 At minimum, all students are expected to complete at least 7 graded courses plus PS 292A by the end of the first year, and at least 12 graded courses (cumulative, plus PS 292A) by the end of the second year.
 The M.A. degree may be awarded after you complete 12 courses, pass your preliminary exam, and pass your qualifying paper (see section V below).

-Independent studies courses (PS 596 or 597) may satisfy major or minor field requirements by petition only.
-There is no problem with independent studies classes per se, but it is generally not a good idea to use them to satisfy program requirements.
-Nor should students rely on independent studies classes to reach a full load of 12 units.
+Independent studies courses (PS 596 or 597) do not satisfy major or minor field requirements.
+Students should not use independent studies classes to reach a full load of 12 units.

-Students who enter the program beginning in Fall 2016 will also be expected to participate in the field paper workshop (not for credit) in the spring of their second year and fall of their third year.
+Students who enter the program beginning in Fall 2016 or later are also expected to participate in the field paper workshop (not for credit) in the spring of their second year and fall of their third year.

 Transfer of previous graduate work: It is possible to apply courses taken at another graduate program to your degree requirements here.
 If you have graduate level course work but no M.A., you may petition to apply two courses from your previous graduate program to fulfill UCLA requirements.
-The courses should be similar to UCLA courses (that is, they should be aimed at Ph.D. students) and should fit into your program of study.
-Syllabi and transcripts for these courses should be turned in to the graduate Vice Chair along with the petition.
-The graduate Vice Chair will consult with the appropriate field chair before approving a petition.
+The courses should be similar to UCLA courses (for example, they must be aimed at Poli Sci Ph.D. students) and should fit into your program of study.
+Syllabi and transcripts for these courses should be turned in to the Graduate Office along with the petition.
+The Graduate Vice Chair will consult with the appropriate field chair before approving a petition.
 Once approved, the petition is submitted to the Graduate Division.
 If the petition is approved by the Graduate Division, a notation will appear on your transcript.
 No units or grades will transfer, but the number of courses you must take will be reduced to 14.

 If you already have an M.A.: you may petition to apply a maximum of six courses from your previous program to the requirements here.
+As noted above, the courses should be aimed at PhD students and they should fit in to your program of study.
 The petition, accompanied by transcripts and syllabi, is reviewed in the same manner described above but in the department only.
 No notations appear on your transcript.
 If you receive approval for six courses, the number of courses you must take will be reduced to 10.
 You are still required to satisfy all other program requirements, and a UCLA M.A. will not be awarded.

 Field Requirements